FAQ

 What is GenLayer?

-GenLayer is a blockchain where validator nodes powered by diverse AI models reach consensus on subjective decisions.
+GenLayer is the adjudication layer for the agentic economy.
+It uses decentralized AI-validator consensus to resolve contracts that require judgment, not just code.
 It's built as an L2 on zkSync Elastic Chain, anchoring to Ethereum's security.
-Contracts on GenLayer — called Intelligent Contracts — can interpret language, process images, fetch live web data, and make subjective decisions.
+Contracts on GenLayer — called Intelligent Contracts — can interpret language, process images, fetch live web data, and reach consensus on contested or subjective outcomes.
 See What is GenLayer.

 How is GenLayer different from other blockchains?

 Traditional smart contracts can only execute deterministic logic and rely on external oracles for off-chain data.
 GenLayer integrates AI at the protocol level — contracts natively access LLMs, the web, and image processing.
 No oracles, no intermediaries.
+Where Bitcoin reached consensus on the order of transactions and Ethereum on the execution of code, GenLayer reaches consensus on the meaning of transactions.
 See What is GenLayer.

 What language are Intelligent Contracts written in?